 Lymphocytic interstitial pneumonitis

-Lymphocytic interstitial pneumonitis (LIP) is a benign lymphoproliferative disorder characterised by lymphocyte predominant infiltration of the lungs 1,5.
+Lymphocytic interstitial pneumonitis (LIP) is a benign lymphoproliferative disorder characterised by lymphocyte predominant infiltration of the lungs.
 It is classified as a subtype of interstitial lung disease.
-It also falls under the umbrella of non lymphomatous pulmonary lymphoid disorders 7.
+It also falls under the umbrella of non-lymphomatous pulmonary lymphoid disorders.

-There is generally diffuse infiltration of the interstitium and alveolar spaces by lymphocytes and plasma cells.
+There is diffuse infiltration of the interstitium and alveolar spaces by lymphocytes and plasma cells.

 - Sjogren syndrome: can occur in up to 25% of those with LIP 6